-Where it is intended to remove any trees from the site, a tree analysis shall be carried out which will evaluate the nature and condition of the tree resources affected and, where deemed appropriate, provide recommendations with respect to removal based on the quality of the trees. species tolerance, proposed development impacts and opportunities for mitigation, as well as addressing the impact on any trees in the adjacent natural area particularly with respect to edge/interior protection measures required for such areas.

-ix) Agricultural Code of Practice
+Where it is intended to remove any trees from a proposed development site, a tree analysis shall be carried out which will evaluate the nature and condition of the tree resources affected and, where deemed appropriate, provide recommendations with respect to removal based on the quality of the trees, species tolerance, proposed development impacts and opportunities for mitigation, as well as addressing the impact on any trees in the adjacent natural area particularly with respect to edge/interior protection measures required for such areas. ix) Agricultural Code of Practice x) Cultural Heritage and Archaeological Resources xi) Noise Impact Study

-Calculations shall be carried out with respect to the Agricultural Code of Practice where the proposed development is adjacent to a livestock operation. x) Heritage and Archaeological Resources xi) Noise Impact Study
+Calculations shall be carried out with respect to the Agricultural Code of Practice where a proposed development site is adjacent to a livestock operation.

-A preliminary assessment of any heritage or archaeological resources on the site shall be prepared and, where appropriate, plans for preservation, removal or other approaches to any significant features.
+A preliminary assessment of any cultural heritage or archaeological resources on a proposed development site shall be prepared and, where appropriate, plans for preservation, removal or other approaches to any significant features.

-A noise impact study where the site is adjacent to a major noise source such as a Provincial Highway, aggregate areas or industrial use.
+A noise impact study where a proposed development site is adjacent to a major noise source such as a Provincial Highway, aggregate areas or industrial use.